Padma Lakshmi Goes Nude Under Sheer Scarf On Instagram

 “I never quite felt at ease with being that rare representative of Indian womanhood or culture because I didn’t myself know how to be that, or what exactly that even was,” admitted Padma.

-The powerhouse model, TV personality and writer was a huge breakout star from India in the States when she started out.
+The powerhouse model, TV personality, and writer was a huge breakout star from India when she started out her career in the States.
 In recent years, she’s most known for her role as host of the popular show, Top Chef.